 Iloca Stereograms 2.8 camera and Fujichrome Provia 100F 100 ASA slide film, processed in E-6.

 I buy second-hand 35mm mounts inexpensively from camera fairs (usually people are desperate to get rid of them as they sit in cupboards gathering dust), however, I’ve found that 120 format mounts are like gold-dust, so you may need to make your own.
 The 35mm mounts come in different formats, often according to the camera – some even say that they’re for the Nimslo format, or Stereo Realist; they can also vary for the distance from the subject.
-In Europe you can buy RBT mounts from Belgium (these are quite thick plastic ones so check they fit your viewer) from here.
+In Europe you can buy RBT mounts from Belgium (these are quite thick plastic ones so check they fit your viewer) from here (website no longer working).
 In the USA you can buy mounts from Dr. T (Ohio) and 3DStereo.com (Nevada).

 I use a Lightbox and either a slide cutter, or a pair of scissors, to cut the individual slide frames out.
 With the mount on the Lightbox, I place the left and right images over the correct windows so it’s in the parallel-view format, and use a stereoscope to view and enlarge the stereoview in 3D.